 Such ready and joyous sharing of what little they had became a hallmark of the Del Rosso family during Italy's slow recovery from the ravages of war.
 And the Del Rosso family itself?
 How did they eat?
 Well, stretching food is not a new problem for the Lord.
 Remember the widow's container of oil?
 Remember the loaves and fishes?

-After the Germans withdrew from the Florence area Noemi was taken to a first aid center set up by the Salvation Army to check on injuries caused by an exploding grenade.
+After the Germans withdrew from the Florence area, Noemi was taken to a first aid center set up by the Salvation Army to check on injuries caused by an exploding grenade.
 There, Alfredo discovered that the Salvation Army was starting to hold some open-air meetings.
 Del Rosso went to some of those meetings and there met an Englishman charged with re-organizing the work of the Salvation Army in newly-liberated Florence.
 Since Alfredo knew the city quite well, he volunteered to help the man get back in contact with families who had been part of the Salvation Army's ministry prior to the war.

 As Del Rosso looked back on this meeting later he said, "The Lord was guiding in everything toward my introduction to the Church of the Nazarene, an introduction which would mean the beginning of the work of holiness in the city of Florence and the mission of the Church of the Nazarene in Italy."

 Because Florence had been selected as a rest and recreation area for soldiers of the Allied armies, the Salvation Army decided to open a canteen there.
-The military authorities offered them use of a building which would eventually house the Florence central post office.
+The military authorities offered them the use of a building that would eventually house the Florence central post office.
 The Salvation Army leadership was impressed with this multi-lingual evangelist named Del Rosso.
 They asked him to become the manager of this canteen.
 He agreed, and it quickly became an activity for the whole family -- father, mother, and four teen-age daughters (their son Paolo wound up for a while in a prisoner of war camp).

 Looking back on events as they unfolded, it seems quite clear the hand of the Lord was guiding the life of the Del Rossos even in the small details.
-As he wrote about these experiences years later, he would say, "In that canteen I had the opportunity of knowing some English Christians, who soon spoke of me and of my family to their American companions-in-arms.
+As he wrote about these experiences years later, he would say, "In that canteen, I had the opportunity of knowing some English Christians, who soon spoke of me and of my family to their American companions-in-arms.
 They were Christians too and were seeking a Christian home for a meeting place for their evening hours after duty."

 testimonies from American young men that said they were saved and sanctified wholly. . . . [ continue reading ]

-The Nazarenes have landed and the situation is well in hand
+4: The Nazarenes have landed and the

 |Some special young men happened into the Del Rosso home and the course of this 55-year old holiness preacher's life was altered somewhat.
 Del Rosso recounted what happened: "One evening, among the military men that testified of their faith, there was a glowing testimony of a young American soldier from the state of Indiana.
 He spoke of his experience of salvation and sanctification with such conviction." . . . [ more ]